MicrosoftDocs/windows-itpro-docs/windows/keep-secure/recommended-network-definitions-for-wip.md

 We recommend that you add the following URLs to your network settings for both the Enteprise Cloud and Neutral resources.

 ## Recommended Enterprise Cloud Resources
-This table includes the recommended URLs to add to your Enterprise Cloud Resources network setting, based on what you use in your organization.
+This table includes the recommended URLs to add to your Enterprise Cloud Resources network setting, based on the apps you use in your organization.

 |If your organization uses... |Add these entries to your Enterprise Cloud Resources network setting<br>(Replace "contoso" with your domain name(s) |
 |-----------------------------|---------------------------------------------------------------------|